microchip-pic-avr-examples/pic18f57q43-adcc-basic-printf-callbacks-mcc/README.md

 # MCC Melody ADC Basic Printf Example - Callbacks Implementation (PIC18F57Q43)

 The [ADC Basic Printf example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.ADCC.PRINTF&version=latest&redirect=true "Analog-to-Digital Conversion (ADC) Basic Printf example, of the MPLAB® Code Configurator (MCC) ADC Converter with Computation (ADCC) Example"
 ), of the MCC Melody ADCC Example Component, is used in the Callbacks implementation.
-ADC measurements are taken every 500 ms, using a Timer overflow callback.
+Analog-to-Digital Conversion (ADC) measurements are taken every 500 ms, using a Timer overflow callback.
 The LED is toggled and the result is sent to the PC terminal.

 ## MCC Melody Example Components
 Example Components are a tight integration of learning material directly into MCC.
 This allows users to conveniently place configuration instructions side-by-side to the components they are configuring.
 For more information, refer to the [MCC Melody Example Components Introduction](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES&version=latest&redirect=true).

-**Note:** The image below shows the ADCC Example Component, as it would be moving to the Callbacks implementation, having implemented the Polled Implementation.
+**Note:** The image below shows the ADCC Example Component, as it would be moving to the Callbacks implementation, having implemented the Polled implementation.
 In this case, a diff between the two implementations is shown.

 ![MCC Melody Example Components](images/ADCCExample_BasicPrintf_CallbacksFromPolled-Intro_12cm.png)